Local VCN Peering using Local Peering Gateways

 LOCAL PEERING GATEWAY (LPG)

 A local peering gateway (LPG) is a component on a VCN for routing traffic to a locally peered VCN.
 As part of configuring the VCNs, each administrator must create an LPG for their VCN.
-A given VCN must have a separate LPG for each local peering it establishes (maximum 10 LPGs per VCN).
+A specific VCN must have a separate LPG for each local peering it establishes (maximum 10 LPGs per VCN).
 To continue with the previous example: VCN-1 would have three LPGs to peer with three other VCNs.
 In the API, a LocalPeeringGateway is an object that contains information about the peering.
 You can't reuse an LPG to later establish another peering.

 PEERING CONNECTION